ampproject/amphtml/spec/amp-html-format.md

 CSS variables are used to style custom elements.

-Class names in author stylesheets may not starts with the string `-amp-`.
+Class names in author stylesheets may not start with the string `-amp-`.
 These are reserved for internal use by the AMP runtime.
-It follows, that user stylesheet may not reference CSS selectors for `-amp-` classes and `i-amp` tags.
+It follows, that the user's stylesheet may not reference CSS selectors for `-amp-` classes and `i-amp` tags.
 These classes and elements are not meant to be customized by authors.
 Authors, however, can override styles of `amp-` classes and tags for any CSS properties not explicitly forbidden by these components' spec.